-We checked out of our motel in Hagerstown, Maryland at 9 AM.
-The plan was to spend the morning driving to Balitmore, Maryland to do some quick sightseeing and then attend an Orioles game at Camden Yards in the afternoon.
+We checked out of our motel in Hagerstown, Maryland at 9 AM and headed to Baltimore where we’d attend an Orioles game at Camden Yards in the afternoon.

 I did call my mom on this Mother’s Day.
 In fact, I called her from the ballpark while I was snapping photos on the upper concourse.